malliaris/SSNS/README.md

 Browser developer tools are indispensable when doing development, but also handy when running the code.
 A number of <samp>console.log()</samp> statements are embedded in the JavaScript to print informational messages for convenience.

-## To Do/Add/Explore
+## To Do/Fix/Add/Explore

-If you happen to spot a lingering bug, please [report it](https://github.com/malliaris/SSNS/issues) If you happen to spot a lingering bug, please [report it](/issues)
+* If you happen to spot a lingering bug, please [report it](https://github.com/malliaris/SSNS/issues).
+Comments/suggestions/suspected-bugs also welcome!

-Scientific computing is often geared toward performance, taking advantage, for example, of parallel execution on a computer cluster.
-This being a client-side web app, the actual computation takes place in the web browser of your device.
-(Closing the browser tab or window is a totally reasonable way to stop all app code execution!)

-Most of the SSNS system types require the storing of the values of small number of variables for each time step, and are thus not computationally intensive.
-For the stochastic processes, our strategy is to follow a small number of individual trajectories, while large ensembles are only tracked in the aggregate.

-The system types where computational strategy required the most thought were the spin systems, where a 2D field of values for each time step makes grid size both update and plotting memory footprint canvas element
+* Most of the SSNS system types track one or maybe a handful of dependent variables over time, and thus have a derived <samp>Coords</samp> object with a relatively small memory footprint.
+Notable exceptions are the <samp>SM</samp> spin systems <samp>IS</samp> and <samp>XY</samp>: their <samp>Coords</samp> objects hold a 2D field of spin values, and thus can be orders of magnitude larger.

+  canvas element

-  The past few decades have seen incredible developments in the use graphics of specialized GPU hardware WebGL <a href="//kjslag.github.io/XY/">here</a> XY
+ GPU hardware WebGL <a href="//kjslag.github.io/XY/">here</a> XY WebGPU
-WebGPU
 GPGPU machine learning
 <samp>PRMS</samp> and <samp>CTRL</samp>